elango5292/Bitquantile-py/README.md

 Bitquantile will generate publickey from the START-RANGE and compare the X-PUB of the provided public key.

-If you are extreamly lucky and FOUND a privatekey, it will be automatially be written inside CHEST.txt of the same folder.
+If you are extreamly lucky and FOUND a privatekey, it will automatially be written inside CHEST.txt of the same folder.

 ## Example Usage